 Trigger warning: mentions of suicide, self harm, and violence

-Initially, my choice to watch this was purely due to the inclusion of actor Song Kang as Cha Hyun-su, and Go Min-si as Lee Eun-yu, having seen both star in Love Alarm.
+Initially, my choice to watch this was purely due to the inclusion of actor Song Kang as Cha Hyun-su.
+I also know of Go Min-si as Lee Eun-yu, having seen both star in Love Alarm.

 One of my biggest hang-ups in media has been large amounts of blood, gore, or scary scenes.
-Due to this, I haven’t really watched much media higher than a 12 rating for many years, despite me now being in my 30s, unless it was rated that way due to nudity or language, rather than violence, death, or frightening images.
+I haven’t really watched much media higher than a 12 rating for many years, despite me now being in my 30s.
+The only time I’d watch a higher rating would be to nudity or language.
+Violence, death, or frightening images weren’t my cup of tea.

 Thankfully, Ash was incredibly supportive, even letting me do my research beforehand.